SonarSource/sonarqube/server/sonar-docs/src/pages/setup/upgrade-notes.md

 ## Release 7.9.4 LTS Upgrade Notes
 **Additional SAML checks**
 SAML authentication adds additional checks for validating SAML responses from the identity provider.

 This could reveal a non-standard configuration that needs to be updated.
 Information will appear in the logs upon a failed login attempt in the event that the configuration needs to be tweaked.

+Validation requires a proper HTTPS configuration, as documented in [Operating the Server](/setup/operate-server/).

 [Full Release Notes](https://jira.sonarsource.com/secure/ReleaseNote.jspa?projectId=10930&version=15832)